InCoder: A Generative Model for Code Infilling and Synthesis: Ablation Experiments

-We compare to past published work on generative code models on the HumanEval~\citep{chen2021evaluating} and MBPP~\citep{Austin2021ProgramSW} benchmarks, which require models to condition on natural language descriptions (docstrings) to produce Python programs (typically a single function), and evaluates overall functional accuracy (pass rate) across examples using several test cases for each program.

-We evaluate our \InCoder{} model in zero-shot evaluation on both of these benchmarks.
-For HumanEval, we follow past work by prompting with function signatures and docstring descriptions, sample 200 candidate program completions, and compute pass@1, pass@10, and pass@100 using the unbiased sampling estimator of Chen et al.~\citep{chen2021evaluating}.
-For MBPP, which does not include function signatures, we prompt only with the docstring description and compute pass@1~\citep{chowdhery2022palm} using a single candidate.\footnote{While this setting is not directly comparable to the three-shot setting where the models of Austin et al.~\citep{Austin2021ProgramSW} and Chowdhery et al.~\citep{chowdhery2022palm} performed best, we found that our model did not benefit from additional examples in the prompt, which we attribute to much smaller size of our model (6.7B, versus 137B or 540B parameters) and the sensitivity of in-context learning to model scale.} We use top-p sampling with $p=0.95$, with a temperature of 0.2 for pass@1 and 0.8 for pass@10 and pass@100.

-We compare our \InCoder{} model to models from past work (which have all been left-to-right only) in \autoref{table:humaneval-causal}, giving the model size and training data summary statistics as reported (or estimated, in cases when a paper only reports token counts, as tokenizer efficiencies vary) in these papers.
-While differences in details of the Transformer model architectures, datasets, and training procedures across papers and experimental setups make a rigorous comparison impossible, we note that our model achieves roughly comparable performance on the HumanEval metrics to CodeGen-Multi~\citep{nijkamp2022conversational}, which is also a $\sim$6B parameter model trained on roughly the same amount of Python code, as well as AlphaCode's 1.1B decoder-only model~\citep{li2022competition} which also uses a similar amount of Python training data.

-\subsection{Ablation Experiments}
+\section{Ablation Experiments}

-For a more rigorous comparison on the effect of training a model with causal masking, and for an analysis of the effects of model size and the training data, we train several variations of our model.
+For an analysis of the effects of training a model with causal masking (rather than the standard language modeling objective, as well as model size and the training data, we train several variations of our model.
 We compare model pass@1 scores on the HumanEval~\citep{chen2021evaluating} and MBPP~\citep{Austin2021ProgramSW} left-to-right synthesis benchmarks, with results in \autoref{table:data-ablation}.

 \paragraph{Objective.} Comparing 1.3B parameter models trained on the same training data with the causal masked (CM) objective (row 2) and the standard left-to-right language modeling (LM) objective (row 3), we see that the causal-masked model obtains slightly higher performance on the HumanEval and MBPP tasks in pass@1 score.
-This provides further evidence that causal masking training does not hurt the model's ability to perform standard left-to-right generation.
+This provides further evidence that causal masking training does not hurt the model's ability to perform standard left-to-right generation, at least to the 1.3B parameter scale, in line with the findings of~\citet{bavarian2022efficient}.